Matsukami7/scienceconversion/README.md

 Hello and thank you for downlaoding my mod!
 I hope you enjoy it!

-After researching the requiremnts in the game, you can turn one science into one another, up and down a tier.
+After researching the requiremnts in the game, you can turn one science into another, up and down a tier.
 Allowing you to create new and unique factories!

 ## Features